 - Lean Jetting

 - Not keeping the air filter clean

 Jetting For Reliability

 This heat increases the wear on all the internal parts.
-Valves can lose their costing and/or seal because they burn away over time.
+Valves can lose their coating and/or seal because they burn away over time.

 This is why it’s so important to learn how to jet your dirt bike.
 Using a fuel controller is becoming a standard practice as well with the fuel injected motocross bikes.

 Overheating Is A Killer